Boy Psychology vs. Man Psychology

 Man psychology is not dominance.
 It is maturity — energy that has been tested, shaped, and placed in service of something real.

-See also: The Core Wound — Conditional Love and the Fear of Abandonment, Rewilding — Unlearning the Masculine Script
+See also: The Four Masculine Archetypes — King, Warrior, Magician, Lover, The Core Wound — Conditional Love and the Fear of Abandonment, Rewilding — Unlearning the Masculine Script, The Masks Men Wear